Imperial Productions (New Zealand): The soldiers

-Imperial Productions soldiers are cast in solid lead at 54 mm (2.25 inches) or 1:32 scale, the traditional "normal size" for the toy soldiers first used by W. Britain and European manufacturers in the 19th century.
+Imperial Productions soldiers are cast in lead free pewter (tin) at 54 mm (2.25 inches) or 1:32 scale, the traditional "normal size" for the toy soldiers first used by W. Britain and European manufacturers in the 19th century.
 Masters are sculpted in resin, then a silicone rubber mould is created.
-A 70% lead, 30% tin alloy is melted at 300°C and cast in the mould, and the resulting figure is used to make a rubber mould for mass production.
+A 97% tin (0% lead) alloy is melted at 280°C and cast in the mould, and the resulting master is used to make a silicone mould for mass production.

 The company produced more than 1000 hand-cast and hand-painted figurines a year; since 1998 Cowe's daughter Lisa Cowe-Kirk has painted the soldiers in traditional gloss enamel colours.

 The soldiers generally range from Napoleonic to World War II, and include British military forces such as the 1st Foot Guards, Coldstream Guards from the Crimean War, and Camel Corps, dervishes, and Winston Churchill from the 1898 Battle of Omdurman.
 New Zealand figurines include Māori in traditional dress, the New Zealand Girls' Khaki Brigade, and Armed Constabulary from 1870.
 There are also Victorian civilian figurines including women, children, and domestic animals.